 (iii) Amylase which digests carbohydrates.

-28. The food material taken in during the process of nutrition is used by cells to provide energy for various life processes.
+- The food material taken in during the process of nutrition is used by cells to provide energy for various life processes.

-29. Some organisms use oxygen to bring about complete break-down of glucose in cells into carbon dioxide and water (Aerobic respiration).
-Respiration is a biochemical catabolic process that involves
+- Some organisms use oxygen to bring about the complete breakdown of glucose in cells into carbon dioxide and water (aerobic respiration).

-(i) Intake of molecular oxygen from environment
+(i) Intake of molecular oxygen from the environment

 (ii) Stepwise oxidation of food with incoming oxygen